magicmq/pyspigot-documentation/globalvariables.md

 In the above code, we set the variable `test` in the global variables system in script A. Then, we retrieve and print the value of `test` from script B, and remove the variable after we retrieve it.

 ?> Once a global variable is set in the global variables system, its value is updated automatically if it is changed, and all scripts will see this change.
 There is no need to set the variable to the system again if its value changes.

+!> Names are unique.
+If a new value is inserted into the set of global values with the same name as an existing value, then the old value will be overridden and inevitably lost.

 ## Avoiding Memory Leaks